romkatv/powerlevel10k/README.md

 }
 ```

-Call this function by typing `kube-toggle`.
+Invoke this function by typing `kube-toggle`.
 You can also bind it to a key by adding two more lines
 to `~/.zshrc`:

 ```zsh